 In a rear-end accident, the fault almost always lies with the car’s driver in the back.
 Of course, there are exceptions to this rule, such as when the driver in front changed lanes illegally or without warning, but the liability is easy to determine for the most part.

 This means a good car accident lawyer can build a strong case for you and help you get the full amount you deserve from the insurance company, often far more than the settlement they initially offered you.

 What Should I Do After a Rear-End Collision in Augusta?

 We urge all accident victims to be your own best advocate.
 This means taking simple, common-sense steps to protect yourself and your rights.
 These include:

-- Avoid apologizing or taking blame.
-It’s human nature to want to apologize after an accident.
+- Avoid apologizing or taking the blame: It’s human nature to want to apologize after an accident.
 But this can be interpreted as admitting you are at fault.
-Stay firm and don’t say anything that could be twisted and used against you.
+Stay firm, and don’t say anything that could be twisted and used against you.

-Remember, the law guarantees you a financial recovery to pay for your injuries and costs—but the insurance company will do everything possible to prevent you from getting it.
-Talk to a car accident lawyer as soon as possible after the accident.
+Remember, the law guarantees you a financial recovery to pay for your injuries and costs, but the insurance company will do everything possible to prevent you from getting it.
+Talk to a rear-end collision lawyer in Augusta as soon as possible after the accident.

-At John Foy & Associates we have the experience, knowledge and dedication to help you get the full amount you’re owed.
-We don’t charge our clients anything up front, or anything ever unless we win money for you.
-And your consultation with us is always 100% free.
-Don’t risk missing out on your financial recovery.
-Call us at 706-400-4000 or fill out the form to your right and get your FREE consultation today.
+At John Foy & Associates, we have the experience, knowledge, and dedication to help you.
+We don’t charge our clients anything upfront or anything ever unless we win money for you.
+So don’t risk missing out on your financial recovery.
+Call our Augusta rear-end collision lawyers at (404) 400-4000, or fill out the form to your right and get your free consultation today.